Alphabet, Beatnikz, Cloudwater and more feature in this beery roundup from Amelia Fearon

 Runaway Brewery is an independently owned Manchester microbrewery that makes its beer by hand in small batches.
 It specialises in contemporary British beer, experimenting with hop-motivated pale ales and malty brown ales.
 There are three beers in Runaway's core range: a pale ale (4.7%), an IPA (5.5%) and an ESB (extra special bitter) beer (5.8%).
 There's also an assortment of specials and seasonal beers such as a seasonal gose and summer saison.
 At the time of writing Honest Crust pizza was providing the food - so expect something of an equally high standard if not them in future.

 You can book a two-hour slot at a table in the beer garden.
-The taproom is open on Fridays 5-9pm and Saturdays from 12-8pm.
+The taproom is currently open on Saturdays from 2pm-7:30pm.
 There's also an on-site bottle shop which is open 9-5 Monday-Friday.
-Please note, this one is temporarily closed until mid-September 2021 due to rail works.

 Unit 4 Millgate, Dantzic Street, Manchester, M4 4J